iann0036/tf-cfn-provider/docs/providers/azurerm/ServiceFabricCluster.md

 `ReverseProxyEndpointPort` - (Optional) The Port used for the Reverse Proxy Endpoint  for this Node Type.
 Changing this will upgrade the cluster.

-`StartPort` - (Required) The start of the Ephemeral Port Range on this Node Type.
+### ClientCertificateThumbprint Properties

-`EndPort` - (Required) The end of the Ephemeral Port Range on this Node Type.
+`Thumbprint` - (Required) The Thumbprint associated with the Client Certificate.

+`IsAdmin` - (Required) Does the Client Certificate have Admin Access to the cluster?
+Non-admin clients can only perform read only operations on the cluster.

 ## Return Values